keu/docs/learn/use-case-airflow-databricks.md

 ## The short end-to-end DAG

 Here is the short end-to-end DAG.
-Make sure to replace relevant variables such as `DATABRICKS_LOGIN_EMAIL` and `S3_BUCKET` to your information.
+Make sure to replace relevant variables such as `DATABRICKS_LOGIN_EMAIL` and `S3_BUCKET` with your information.
 You can also pick which country to analzye by changing the `COUNTRY` variable.

 <CodeBlock language="python">{uc_databricks_dag}</CodeBlock>